Eswar6265/predicting-credit-card-approvals/README.md

 💳 **Credit-Card-Approval-Prediction**

 Built a credit card approval model to automate decisions using financial and demographic data.

 📘 **Project Description**

 This project tackles the real-world challenge of automating credit card approvals.
-The dataset includes 30,000+ records combining income, education, family status, and credit history.
+The dataset comprises over 30,000 records, combining income, education, family status, and credit history.
 The goal was to predict whether a user would default, and therefore be declined or approved.
 Feature engineering, outlier handling, scaling, and model tuning were applied to maximize generalization.

 **Data Files:**